Change These 5 Facebook Settings to Protect Your Privacy

 Besides, just downloading your Facebook data, you can also transfer your Photos and Videos from Facebook to Google Photos.

-Anyway, if you’ve been concerned with the kind of data you sharing with Facebook and how the company is using that data, following steps shown above should definitely ensure that you share a lot less data with the company.
+Anyway, if you’ve been concerned with the kind of data you share with Facebook and how the company is using that data, following the steps shown above should ensure that you share a lot less data with the company.
 So, go ahead and change the settings on your Facebook account right now to protect your privacy.

-We also suggest you to share this with your friends because this thing is really important.
+We also suggest you share this with your friends because this thing is really important.
 Be safe on social media and protect your data.
-If you are considering deleting your Facebook profile, make sure to check this help article.
+If you are considering deleting your Facebook profile, make sure to check this helpful article.